bnlrnz/xsite_ue/README.md

 ## Demo Application
 You can find a preconfigured demo project here: [xsite_ue_example](https://github.com/bnlrnz/xsite_ue_example)

-## Dependencies
-This works on Linux only for now because the plugin bundles [VRPN](https://github.com/vrpn/vrpn) precompiled for Linux.
-This should be easily replaceable with the Windows version.
-Make shure to compile VRPN with the same compiler as Unreal Engine.

 ## Installation
 Clone into "Plugins" folder (if it is not there, create it in your project root) of your Unreal Engine Project or add as submodule.
 Initialize and pull git lfs.